Kevin Durant: Offseason trade request (2022–2023)

-Phoenix Suns (2023–present)
+Phoenix Suns (2023–2025)

+55–40–90 season (2023)

 On February 9, 2023, the Nets traded Durant, along with T. J. Warren, to the Phoenix Suns in exchange for Mikal Bridges, Cameron Johnson, Jae Crowder, four unprotected first-round picks, and a 2028 first-round pick swap.
 Although Durant wanted to continue wearing No. 7 as he did in Brooklyn, the number was retired by the Suns in honor of Kevin Johnson.
 As a result, Durant announced that he would return to wearing the No. 35 jersey, which he had worn throughout his college and professional career prior to joining the Nets.

 After being listed out since January 8 with a right knee injury, Durant made his Suns debut on March 1 against the Charlotte Hornets.
 He put up 23 points on 10-of-15 shooting in 27 minutes, contributing to the Suns' 105–91 win.
 On March 3 against the Chicago Bulls, Durant had another efficient night, scoring 20 points on 7-of-10 shooting.
 In addition, he moved up to 13th on the all-time scoring list, surpassing Oscar Robertson.
 Against the Dallas Mavericks on March 5, Durant led all scorers with 37 points, going 12-of-17 from the field and hitting the game-winning jump shot with 11.7 seconds left, guiding the Suns to a narrow 130–126 victory.
 Prior to his expected home debut against the Oklahoma City Thunder on March 8, Durant slipped on the court during pregame warmups and injured his left ankle.
 He was ruled out roughly 15 minutes before the opening tip-off.
 A day later, the Suns announced that Durant had suffered a left ankle sprain and would be re-evaluated in three weeks.
+After missing the last 10 games, he made his return on March 29 against the Minnesota Timberwolves.
+In his home debut, Durant put up 16 points and eight rebounds in 29 minutes, contributing to a 107–100 win.
+In his eight games with Phoenix, Durant finished with an 8–0 record, averaging 26.0 points in 33.6 minutes per game and helping the Suns finish fourth in the Western Conference.
+He also finished the regular season shooting over 55% from the field, over 40% from three-point range, and over 90% from the free throw line, becoming the first player in NBA history to achieve those shooting splits in a season.